 - Some gamers reported the Steam Error Code 105, which gets them unable to connect to a server.

-- The first things to do are restarting your router and flushing the DNS servers.
+- The first things to do are restart your router and flush the DNS servers.

 - Because these can limit specific activities, you'll probably need to disable your ad blocker browser extensions.